craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 	- Tools with *CUTTING*
 	- 1x "Fiber Sheet" -> 3x Bandage

-WRAP I: You wrap the bandage onto a wound.
-Resolve a stack of the 'Bleeding' [[Ailment]].
 WRAP II: You continue to wrap the bandage onto a wound.
 Resolve a stack of the 'Bleeding' [[Ailment]].
 WRAP III: You finish wrapping the bandage onto a wound.
 Resolve two stacks of the 'Bleeding' [[Ailment]].